Synergies in Communication (SiC)

 Email: sic.section3@gmail.com

-Section 4: East Meets West across Borders and Boundaries (hybrid)
+Section 4: Boundary Transgressions in between East and West (hybrid)

 - The Self and the Other;